 JDK is a paid license and is not open-source; users can’t modify it.
 OpenJDK is open source and well supported by the community; users can modify it and contribute to its development.

-JDK is still free for testing purposes, but costs and the improvement of the free alternative are increasing OpenJDK public.
+JDK is still free for testing purposes, but costs and the improvement of the free alternative are increasing the OpenJDK public.

 OpenJDK is licensed under GPL, which guarantees users the right to execute, study, modify, and share.
 Both codes are pretty similar.

-Installing Debian packages (dpkg)
+Installing Debian Packages (dpkg)

 The dpkg command with the -i (–install) option used in this tutorial is common to install .deb packages in Debian or similar distributions like Ubuntu.
 The removal instructions section shows that you can remove installed packages using dpkg with the -r flag followed by the package name.

 Dpkg is Debian and based distribution packages manager.
 It has additional functions to package installation and removal, like printing information on installed programs.
 For example, to show if JDK is installed on the system and details, you can use dpkg with the -s flag.
-You can implement a wildcard if you don’t know the JDK version, as shown below.

 Installing Debian (apt)